History of Medical Marijuana

 What Medical Conditions Can Marijuana Be Used to Treat?

 Marijuana has been used for medicinal purposes for thousands of years.
 Ancient civilizations employed it for various ailments, including pain relief and digestive issues.
 In recent years, scientific research has validated many of these uses, leading to a more comprehensive understanding of how marijuana can treat debilitating medical conditions.
+Today, cannabis is increasingly recognized for its therapeutic properties, particularly when it comes to managing chronic pain, nausea, and neurological disorders.
+Some of the most common conditions that marijuana is used to treat include:

 • Alzheimer’s disease